schandrachary/AutonomousVehicles/README.md

 5. An output video of the car driving autonomously in two tracks can be found in the directory [video](https://github.com/schandrachary/AutonomousVehicles/tree/behavioral_cloning/video)

 ## Extended Kalman Filter
-1. Source code for EKF algorithm can be found in the[src](https://github.com/schandrachary/AutonomousVehicles/tree/ekf/CarND-Extended-Kalman-Filter-Project-master/src) directory
+1. Source code for EKF algorithm can be found in the [src](https://github.com/schandrachary/AutonomousVehicles/tree/ekf/CarND-Extended-Kalman-Filter-Project-master/src) directory
 2. Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
    * mkdir build
    * cd build